rustybaguette/rustybaguette.github.io/_posts/2023-08-21-workout-pain.md

 ## Workout the past days

-Yesteday was the first real workout, I planned to write about it earlier but again, I got went to sleep pretty late and had to do the "double sleep" again, today I sleep for 4:30h until 6a.m. then again from 6:30 to 10:00.
+Yesterday was the first real workout, I planned to write about it earlier but again, I went to sleep pretty late and had to do the "double sleep" again, today I sleep for 4:30h until 6a.m. then again from 6:30 to 10:00.

 I managed then to do some chores and met at the park with friends, no actual workout in the morning tho.